This post may contain affiliate links. Please read our disclosure policy.

 What can I use for the sauce instead of ricotta?

-Replace the ricotta with a 1/2 cup of cream.
+Replace the ricotta with a 1/2 cup of heavy cream.
 The sauce won’t be as thick and cheesy tasting, but it will still be luscious and rich in flavor.

 - Sun Dried Tomato Feta Pasta